 Dutch Resident Entities.
-Generally, if the holder of Ordinary Shares or Warrants is a Dutch Resident Entity, any income derived or deemed to be derived from the Ordinary Shares or Warrants or any capital gain or loss realized on the disposal or deemed disposal of Ordinary Shares or exercise, as applicable, of the Warrants is subject to Dutch corporate income tax at a rate of 19% with respect to taxable profits up to €200,000 and 25.8% with respect to taxable profits in excess of that amount (rates and brackets for 2023).
+Generally, if the holder of Ordinary Shares is a Dutch Resident Entity, any income derived or deemed to be derived from the Ordinary Shares or any capital gain or loss realized on the disposal or deemed disposal of Ordinary Shares is subject to Dutch corporate income tax at a rate of 19% with respect to taxable profits up to $\epsilon$ 200,000 and 25.8% with respect to taxable profits in excess of that amount (rates and brackets for 2024).

 Dutch Resident Individuals.
-If the holder of Ordinary Shares or Warrants is a Dutch Resident Individual, any income derived or deemed to be derived from the Ordinary Shares or Warrants or any capital gain or loss realized on the disposal or deemed disposal of the Ordinary Shares or exercise, as applicable, of the Warrants is taxable at the progressive Dutch income tax rates (with a maximum of 49.5% in 2023), if:
+If the holder of Ordinary Shares is a Dutch Resident Individual, any income derived or deemed to be derived from the Ordinary Shares or any capital gain or loss realized on the disposal or deemed disposal of the Ordinary Shares is taxable at the progressive Dutch income tax rates (with a maximum of 49.5% in 2024), if:

-- i. the Ordinary Shares or Warrants are attributable to an enterprise from which the holder of Ordinary Shares or Warrants derives a share of the profit, whether as an entrepreneur (ondernemer) or as a person who has a co-entitlement to the net worth (nedegerechtigd tot het vermogen) of such enterprise without being a shareholder (as defined in the Dutch Income Tax Act 2001); or - ii. the holder of Ordinary Shares or Warrants is considered to perform activities with respect to the Ordinary Shares or Warrants that go beyond ordinary asset management (normaal, actief vermogensbeheer) or otherwise derives benefits from the Ordinary Shares or Warrants that are taxable as benefits from other activities (resultaat uit overige werkzaamheden).
+- i. the Ordinary Shares are attributable to an enterprise from which the holder of Ordinary Shares derives a share of the profit, whether as an entrepreneur (ndernemer) or as a person who has a co-entitlement to the net worth (medegerechtigd tot het vermogen) of such enterprise without being a shareholder (as defined in the Dutch Income Tax Act 2001); or - ii. the holder of Ordinary Shares is considered to perform activities with respect to the Ordinary Shares that go beyond ordinary asset management formaal, actief vermogensbeheer) or otherwise derives benefits from the Ordinary Shares that are taxable as benefits from other activities (resultaat uit overige werkzaamheden).

 Taxation of savings and investments.
-If the above-mentioned conditions (i) and (ii) do not apply to the Dutch Resident Individual, the Ordinary Shares or Warrants will be subject to an annual Dutch income tax under the regime for savings and investments (inkomen uit sparen en beleggen).
+If the above-mentioned conditions (i) and (ii) do not apply to the Dutch Resident Individual, the Ordinary Shares will be subject to an annual Dutch income tax under the regime for savings and investments (inkomen uit sparen en beleggen).
 Taxation only occurs insofar the Dutch Resident Individual's net investment assets for the year exceed a statutory threshold (heffingvrij vermogen).
 The net investment assets for the year are the fair market value of the investment assets less the fair market value of the liabilities on January 1 of the relevant calendar year (reference date; peildatum).
-Actual income or capital gains realized in respect of the Ordinary Shares or Warrants are as such not subject to Dutch income tax.
+Actual income or capital gains realized in respect of the Ordinary Shares are as such not subject to Dutch income tax.

-The Dutch Resident Individual's assets and liabilities taxed under this regime, including the Ordinary Shares and Warrants, are allocated over the following three categories: (a) bank savings (banktegoeden), (b) other investments (overige bezittingen), including the Ordinary Shares and Warrants, and (c) liabilities (schulden).
-The taxable benefit for the year (voordeel uit sparen en beleggen) is equal to the product of (x) the total deemed return divided by the sum of bank savings, other investments and liabilities and (b) the sum of bank savings, other investments and liabilities minus the statutory threshold, and is taxed at a flat rate of 32% (rate for 2023).
+The Dutch Resident Individual's assets and liabilities taxed under this regime, including the Ordinary Shares, are allocated over the following three categories: (a) bank savings (banktegoeden), (b) other investments (overige bezittingen), including the Ordinary Shares, and (c) liabilities (schulden).
+The taxable benefit for the year (voordeel uit sparen en beleggen) is equal to the product of (x) the total deemed return divided by the sum of bank savings, other investments and liabilities minus the statutory threshold, and is taxed at a flat rate of 36% (rate for 2024).

-The deemed return applicable to other investments, including the Ordinary Shares and Warrants, is set at 6.17% for the calendar year 2023.
-Transactions in the three-month period before and after January 1 of the relevant calendar year implemented to arbitrate between the deemed return percentages applicable to bank savings, other investments and liabilities will for this purpose be ignored if the holder of Ordinary Shares or Warrants cannot sufficiently demonstrate that such transactions are implemented for other than tax reasons.
+The deemed return applicable to other investments, including the Ordinary Shares, is set at 6.04% for the calendar year 2024.
+Transactions in the three-month period before and after January 1 of the relevant calendar year implemented to arbitrate between the deemed return percentages applicable to bank savings, other investments and liabilities will for this purpose be ignored if the holder of Ordinary Shares cannot sufficiently demonstrate that such transactions are implemented for other than tax reasons.